-Below are helpful resources for coaches, parents and media.
+Below are helpful resources for coaches, parents.

 - Firm understanding among all parties that safety is the top priority

 - Certification and training coaches have received (head coaches certification, Keep the Head Out of Football, etc.)